-Des Moines, which became Iowa’s capital city in 1857, exploded in size and importance after the Civil War.
-As the capital city grew, its first millionaire, Benjamin Franklin Allen, began working on his dream home.
-In 1866 he hired renowned Chicago-based architect William W. Boyington to shape his vision into a reality.
-Lavish praise for the architect’s plans appeared in the April 28, 1867, Daily State Register, claiming the residence and its grounds would be “equal to anything west of New York”.
-When Terrace Hill was finished in 1869, the final cost of the buildings and grounds were up to $400,000.
+Terrace Hill is an architectural marvel that was completed in 1869 in the developing, fast-growing community of Des Moines.
+Des Moines became Iowa’s capital city in 1857 and exploded in size and importance after the Civil War.
+As the capital city grew, its first millionaire, Benjamin Franklin Allen, began working on his dream home: Terrace Hill.
+Allen hired renowned Chicago-based architect William W. Boyington to shape his vision into a reality.
+The cost of construction amounted to a lofty $250,000.